ThreeDotsLabs/watermill/docs/content/docs/getting-started.md

 ## Learn with quickstart

 Docs too boring?
-Prefer learning by coding?
+Prefer learning by doing?

 We have [a free hands-on training]({{< ref "/docs/quickstart/" >}}) where you'll solve exercises to learn how to use Watermill in your projects.